Asking LLMs to Verify First is Almost Free Lunch: Introduction

 \section{Introduction}

 To make LLMs adept at complex reasoning tasks, it is common to convert a complex problem into multi-step, modular and primary reasoning steps within their capacity.
-A fundamental technique is to ask the LLM to "think step by step", forming chain-of-thought (CoT) \cite{wei2022chain}.
-Though generating such a reasoning path leading to the final solution would be much more simpler than directly output the final solution, their reliability is still often undermined by their tendency to generate plausible but incorrect solutions.
-This fallibility stems from their autoregressive, maximum-likelihood nature to generate coherent natural language, which can prioritize fluency over factual or logical rigor.
+A fundamental technique is to ask the LLM to "think step by step", forming CoT \cite{wei2022chain}.
+Though generating such a reasoning path to the final solution would be much more simpler than directly output the solution, their reliability is still undermined by their tendency to generate plausible but incorrect solutions, including hallucination and error propagation.
+This fallibility stems from their pre-trained nature to generate coherent natural language auto-regressively word by word, but the lack of logical reasoning, which can prioritize fluency over factual or logical rigor.